 How you do this depends on how your baby likes to go back to sleep.
 If your baby needs to be held to go back to sleep, you can put him in your lap while you pump.
 You can try jiggling your leg or using your arms a bit to give a little rocking motion.
 This way, you are right there if your baby needs a burp or a pacifier replaced.
 Then, once you’re done pumping, you can then move the baby to his crib or bassinet or wherever he sleeps.

 Another option is to put the baby in a bouncy seat next to you.
 This way you can rock the baby as needed with your feet while you pump and still be close enough to replace a pacifier.
 Once you’re done pumping, you can move your baby to his crib.
-(Make sure to keep an eye on your baby, as some experts have warned against babies sleeping in bouncy seats unsupervised.
-I will admit to having let my middle child sleep in one out of desperation.)
+(Make sure to keep an eye on your baby, as some experts have warned against babies sleeping in bouncy seats unsupervised.)